duckdb/community-extensions/UPDATING.md

 For state 1, no action is required.
 Your extension will be released automatically as part of the upcoming DuckDB release.

-State 2 means that something changed in DuckDB's API, buildsystem, or CI which requires changes to your extension's repository to remain compatible.
-This means that action is required to make your extension available in for the upcoming release.
+State 2 indicates that changes in DuckDB's API, build system, or CI require updates to your extension's repository to maintain compatibility.
+Action is needed to prepare your extension for the upcoming release.

 ### Update path: Before DuckDB release
 Whenever your extension is in state 2 **before** a release, we recommend following the following steps to ensure your extension is available on release day.